HillsMakan/sydneyhillsmakan/src/content/partner/tomato_travel.md

 discount_pct: 6
 discount_text: Enter the code HMG during checkout/booking to receive your 6% discount.
 ---
-Exclusive HMG Member Offer – Tomato Travel (6% OFF)
+**Exclusive HMG Member Offer – Tomato Travel (6% OFF)**

-Discount Code: “HMG”
+Discount Code : “HMG”

 HMG members will receive 6% OFF when booking with Tomato Travel by applying the code HMG at the time of booking.

-How to book (2 options)
+**How to book (2 options)**

-1. Book online:

-Enter the code HMG during checkout/booking to receive your 6% discount.
+1. Book online : Enter the code HMG during checkout/booking to receive your 6% discount.
+(See first image below)

-2. Book with the Tomato Travel team:
+2. Book with the Tomato Travel team :

-Email: info@tomatotravel.com.au
+* Email : info@tomatotravel.com.au

-Phone (Sydney Office): (02) 8005 8383
+* Phone (Sydney Office) : +612 8005 8383

-When contacting the team, please provide:
+When contacting the team, please provide :

-Your preferred travel package
+* Your preferred travel package

-Your tour start date
+* Your tour start date

-Quote the dedicated code “HMG” to receive the 6% discount
+* Quote the dedicated code “HMG” to receive the 6% discount

 Important note

 The 6% discount applies to tour costs only and excludes any peak season surcharges and single supplement fees, if applicable.

 \---